otc-code/.github/CONTRIBUTING.md

 ### Your PR is merged!

-:tada: Congratulations, you have made your first contrinbution.
+:tada: Congratulations, you have made your first contribution.